 Smartsheet licensed users have the ability to create new sheets, reports and dashboards in Smartsheet.
-If you don't already have a creative license, you an request one from your existing plan.
+If you don't already have a creative license, you can request one from your existing plan.

-Depending on how the System Admins at your organization have configured Smartsheet, you may be able to make this request right from the Smartsheet application.
+Depending on how the System Admins at your organization have configured Smartsheet, you may be able to make this request right from Smartsheet.

-If a Smartsheet System Admin at your organization has enabled Account Discovery, you’ll be able to add yourself to an existing account using either of the following methods:
+If a Smartsheet System Admin at your organization has enabled Account Discovery, you can:

 People at your organization who use Smartsheet as free collaborators, or who are trying it out, will have visibility into which Smartsheet accounts from your organization are available for them to join.
 They’ll easily be able to request a license from you, and you can approve with one click directly from your email.

-In order to allow people at your organization to discover your account and request a license to it, you and your account must meet the following criteria:
+To allow people at your organization to discover your account and request a license:

-- You must be a System Admin with a paid license to the account.
+- You must be a System Admin with a paid license.